 Professor Scolieri’s research interests include global dance studies (especially Latin American and Caribbean dance); U.S modern dance history; movement theory and analysis; and performance studies.

-He is the author of Dancing the New World: Aztecs, Spaniards, and the Choreography of Conquest (2013), the inaugural book in the University of Texas Press’s Latin American & Caribbean Performance Series sponsored by the Andrew W. Mellon Foundation.
+He is the award-winning author of Dancing the New World: Aztecs, Spaniards, and the Choreography of Conquest (2013), the inaugural book in the University of Texas Press’s Latin American & Caribbean Performance Series sponsored by the Andrew W. Mellon Foundation.
 He is currently writing a critical biography of the “Father of American Dance” entitled Ted Shawn and the Invention of American Dance (under contract with Oxford University Press).

 In addition to his appointment in Dance, Professor Scolieri is affiliated with Barnard’s Center for Critical Interdisciplinary Studies (CCIS) and the Department of Africana Studies, for which he served as Acting Director in 2007–08.
 He advises students across the University in research related to performance, Latin American and Caribbean Studies, Music, and Women’s, Gender, and Sexuality Studies.
 He currently serves as the Director of Undergraduate Studies in Dance for Columbia College.